 How can a person describe his or her own country without being prejudiced?
 Despite it’s next to impossible, I’ll do my best to do so and entice you to come and explore Bulgaria as it’s truly a gem.

 This short overview will saunter you around things as diverse as history, geography, nature, foreign relations, and many more.
 But let’s start off with something delicious – food and drinks!

 Drinks – the Source of Potent Life

-Bulgarian Wine – the Most Palatable Wine You Have Never Sampled
+Bulgarian Wine – the Most Delectable Wine You Have Never Sampled

 Even though I don’t have any hard evidence, Bulgaria might be the birthplace of wine.
 Think about that – the ancient Thracians lived in the lands of contemporary Bulgaria.
 And wine is related to them.
 Then, does that mean that it might be attributed to Bulgaria?
 Could be.

 Alright, let’s end the didactic hassle about who invented this divine drink and dwell on something, which is undeniable.

 Bulgaria not only produces tonnes of wine.
 It also imports some good amount of that.
 What’s even more impressive – its red wine varieties are among the best in the world.

 Some of our wines can easily punch above the weight of the finest Italian and French wines.
 The fermented grapes tingle the palate with the titillating taste.
 And your wallet is safe and sound after the reasonable spending.

 Now, I can’t blame you for drooling whilst reading this, but I can blame you for not reserving your tickets to Bulgaria yet.
 Be my dear guest if you need more convincing.
 But if you start dripping, I am not going to wipe you up!

 Rakia – the Fiery Beverage that Will Make all Your Senses Explode